canada-ca/digital-playbook-guide-numerique/fr/6-utiliser-normes-solutions-ouvertes.md

 - {: .dpgn-digital-architectural-maximize-reuse-2} Select enterprise and cluster solutions over department-specific solutions.
 - {: .dpgn-digital-architectural-maximize-reuse-3} Achieve simplification by minimizing duplication of components and adhering to relevant standards.
 - {: .dpgn-digital-architectural-maximize-reuse-4} Inform the GC EARB about departmental investments and innovations.
-- {: .dpgn-digital-architectural-maximize-reuse-5} Share code publicly when appropriate, when not, share within the Government of Canada.
+- {: .dpgn-digital-architectural-maximize-reuse-5} Share code publicly when appropriate, and when not, share within the Government of Canada.
 - {: .dpgn-digital-architectural-enable-interoperability-4} Run applications in containers.
-- {: .dpgn-digital-architectural-enable-interoperability-5} Manage services through a service bus (DXP) and an API store.
+- {: .dpgn-digital-architectural-enable-interoperability-5} Leverage enterprise digital exchange components (GC Service Bus, Digital Exchange Platform, and the API Store).
-- {: .dpgn-digital-architectural-cloud-first-1} Enforce this order of preference: Software as a Service (SaaS) first, then Platform as a Service (PaaS), abnd lastly Infrastructure as a Service (IaaS).
+- {: .dpgn-digital-architectural-cloud-first-1} Enforce this order of preference: Software as a Service (SaaS) first, then Platform as a Service (PaaS), and lastly Infrastructure as a Service (IaaS).
-- {: .dpgn-digital-architectural-cloud-first-2} Enforce this order of preference: Public cloud first, then Hybrid cloud, then Private cloud, and lastly non-cloud (on premise) solutions.
+- {: .dpgn-digital-architectural-cloud-first-2} Enforce this order of preference: Public cloud first, then Hybrid cloud, then Private cloud, and lastly non-cloud (on-premises) solutions.
 - {: .dpgn-digital-architectural-cloud-first-3} Design for cloud mobility and develop an exit strategy to avoid vendor lock-in.
 {: .dpgn-digital-architectural}
 <!-- markdownlint-enable MD032 -->